 Mompreneur Dana Susan Beasley, owner of AngelArts, a Creative Arts Agency, Publishing House, and Enrichment Program is the program director.

 - Has a heart for the Great Commission and impacting lives for Christ.
 Has a special place in her heart for special needs kids and teens.

-- Homeschool mom since 2008 and teacher in one capacity or another for over 20 years, including positions as camp counselor and arts and crafts counselor.
+- Homeschool mom since 2008 and teacher in one capacity or another for over 30 years, including positions as camp counselor and arts and crafts counselor.